 Besides, in the aftermath of Ramadan, we should continue to reinforce the healthy eating habits that were acquired during the holy month.
 So, how to eat healthy after Ramadan?
 How to stay in great shape after this holy month?

 1. The importance of reducing the consumption of stimulant and fizzy drinks:

-If you want to avoid different types of health problems, one of the most important tips you should follow is to eat healthy and drink healthy.
-Indeed, you should limit the consumption of salty foods, paying attention to drinking water and eating dishes of high carbohydrate ingredients on a permanent basis.
-You should also organize meal times and eat them with family members as much as possible.
+If you want to avoid different types of health problems, one of the most important tips you should follow is to eat healthily and drink healthy.
+Indeed, you should limit the consumption of salty foods, paying attention to drinking water, and eating dishes of high carbohydrate ingredients on a permanent basis.
+You should also organize mealtimes and eat them with family members as much as possible.